twschan/CI_MS1_Tessa_Chan/README.md

 ![Hambuger Icon](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/features/feature-1-hamburger.png)
 2. I decided to keep the navbar fixed on the top of the page, so user can easily navigate to other pages. ![Fixed Navbar](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/features/feature-1-navbar.png)

+**User stories covered by this feature:**
+1. 3.
+As a First Time Visitor, I want to be able to find the website is easily accessible and stand out from other designers.

 ### Carousel - slideshow of images

 1. I have decided to implement a Carousel across the index page, in order to make user curious about the designers portfolio.
 As it shows a few images at a time of her works. ![Carousel](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/features/feature-2-carousel.png)

+**User stories covered by this feature:**
+1. 1.
+As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the designer.

 ### Introduction - Hello

 1. Just a short Introduction about the designer herself. ![Introduction](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/features/feature-3-hello.png)
 2. I have chosen to use icons from font awesome to showcase her skills of what she can do as a designer. ![Skills icon](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/features/feature-3-icons.png)

+**User stories covered by this feature:**
+1. 1.
+As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the designer.
+2. 2.
+As a First Time Visitor, I want to easily find out information about the designer.

 ### Book Now & Modal